Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Enhanced Diffusion Recovery Model

+The optimal variance schedule $\left \{ \bar{\sigma}^2 \right \}^N_{n=1}$ will be calculated based on normal dataset of each power system according to Eq. \eqref{optimalv} and saved offline before data recovery sampling.
+When the model is used for data recovery, optimal variance $\bar{\sigma}^2_n$ will be directly used for correction in the reverse process.

 Compared with DDPM, DDIM does not clearly define the forward process in derivation, so DDIM can assume a forward process with shorter steps, i.e., DDIM can sample a subsequence $\boldsymbol{\tau}= [\tau_1, \tau_2, \dots, \tau_s]$ with a length of $s$ from the original sequence $[1,2, \dots, N]$.
 Apparently, DDIM can reuse the diffusion model trained by DDPM, and the training results of DDPM essentially include the training results of its arbitrary subsequence parameter $\boldsymbol{\tau}$.
-As a result, DDIM can reduce the generation step size from $N$ to $s$, and its computational complexity for power system data recovery will be reduced by $s/N$ of the original.
-The diffusion model accelerated by subsequence is depicted in Fig. \ref{subsequence}.
+As a result, DDIM can reduce the generation step size from $N$ to $s$, leading to a computational complexity reduction of $s/N$ for power system data recovery.
+The diffusion model under classifier-guidance accelerated by subsequence is depicted in Fig. \ref{subsequence}.

 Each step of the reverse process can be represented by the target distribution $p_{\theta}$ parameterized by the neural network, provided that the estimation $\bar{\mu}(\boldsymbol{x}_{\tau_i})$ of $\boldsymbol{x}$ and optimal variance $\bar{\sigma}^2_{\tau_i}$ need to be calculated previously.
 Moreover, let